 See also ProQuest Dissertations & Theses Global (1637+) which does not include abstracts for dissertations prior to July 1980.

 "Global ETD Search is a free service that allows researchers to find ETDs based on keyword, date, institution, language and subject.
 Global ETD Search is based on a growing collection of approximately 4 million ETDs from more than 200 universities on all continents."

-Aims to be the best possible resource for finding open access graduate theses and dissertations published around the world.
-Metadata (information about the theses) comes from over 800 colleges, universities, and research institutions.
-OATD currently indexes almost two million theses and dissertations.
+OATD.org aims to be the best possible resource for finding open access graduate theses and dissertations published around the world.
+Metadata (information about the theses) comes from over 1000 colleges, universities, and research institutions.
+OATD currently indexes over 2 million theses and dissertations.